OpenEvalProject/evals/manuscripts/elife-85142/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/85142/elife-85142-fig8-v2.jpg)

-**Figure 8.:** L. pneumophila through lipid droplets.The large fusion GTPase Sey1 and GTP as well as the L. pneumophila RCC1 repeat effector LegG1 promote the recruitment of host LDs to LCVs.
+**Figure 8.:** The large fusion GTPase Sey1 and GTP as well as the L. pneumophila RCC1 repeat effector LegG1 promote the recruitment of host LDs to LCVs.
 LegG1 activates the small GTPase RanA, leading to accumulation of RanBP1 and microtubule stabilization.
 Upon intimate contact of LDs with LCVs, perilipin is shed, and LDs cross the membrane to reach the LCV lumen, where LD constituents (e.g. triacylglycerols) are likely hydrolyzed, and free fatty acids are taken up by L. pneumophila.
 Palmitate is transported by FadL inside the bacteria and metabolized to acetyl-CoA, which is further aerobically catabolized in the tricarboxylic acid cycle to CO2 and/or anabolized to the storage compound polyhydroxybutyrate (PHB).
 Amino acids are transported by the host transporter SLC1A5 and the L. pneumophila transporters PhtA/PhtJ.
 Additional trans-membrane transporters for lipids (long-chain fatty acids, phospholipids), sugars (glucose, inositol), alcohols (glycerol), polyamines, and amino acids are likely present in the plasma membrane, LCV membrane and L. pneumophila membrane.
 LD, lipid droplet; LCV, Legionella-containing vacuole; PHB, polyhydroxybutyrate; Plin, perilipin; RanBP1, Ran-binding protein 1.

 The LCV-LD interactions are controlled by the L. pneumophila Icm/Dot T4SS (Figure 3), and the Icm/Dot substrate LegG1 (Figure 4).
 LegG1 belongs to a family of RCC1 repeat domain-containing L. pneumophila effectors, which activate the small GTPase RanA at different sites in the cell (LCV, plasma membrane) and consequently stabilize non-centrosomal microtubules (Rothmeier et al., 2013; Swart et al., 2020a; Swart et al., 2020c).
 Intriguingly, RanA as well as the Ran-binding protein RanBP1 was also identified on LDs (Supplementary file 1, Figure 4—figure supplement 1).
 Since RanBP1 only binds to activated, GTP-bound RanA, the small GTPase is likely activated on LDs.
 Accordingly, LegG1 might not only activate RanA on LCVs (Rothmeier et al., 2013; Swart et al., 2020a; Swart et al., 2020c) but also on LDs, leading to a further stabilization of microtubules, along which the LCV-LD interactions occur.
 In agreement with this notion, GFP-LegG1 shows a punctate localization in D. discoideum and appears to accumulate in the vicinity of LDs (Figure 4—figure supplement 2).